mdn/content/files/en-us/web/manifest/related_applications/index.md

 ## Description

-A "related application" is a {{Glossary("native")}} application that has a relationship with your web app.
-This relationshop means the native app provides functionality similar to your web app, often with additional features or better integration with users' devices.
+A "related application" is a {{Glossary("native")}} application that provides functionality similar to your web app, often with additional features or better integration with users' devices.

-The `related_applications` manifest member lets you specify these platform-specific native applications that are related to your web app.
+The `related_applications` manifest member lets you identify the platform-specific native applications that are related to your web app.
 For example, consider you have a native Android app for your product available through the Google Play Store.
 It provides the same core features as your web app and integrates better with the device's notification system.
 You can use `related_applications` to specify this native Android app in your web app's manifest file.